-- a) Most licence holders have already registered in NOLS and will use their Username and Password to access their NOLS account. - b) Others may use the mailed passcode to register at https://fishing-peche.dfo-mpo.gc.ca call 1-877-535-7307 for assistance. - c) You may choose to designate a representative in NOLS who may access the system on your behalf, however please keep your passcode confidential. - d) Log into NOLS and pay the 2015 (HG/HS) licence fee prior to the fees payment deadline: Seines and gillnets Jan 16, 2015 - e) When the payment fee is processed, a licence document is sent to your NOLS account. - f) Print the licence document ('Print Documents' tab in NOLS) page 1 & page 2. - g) The licence document does not authorize fishing without appropriate conditions of licence being attached (to be provided in February) - h) Page 2 of the licence document (Area Selection Request) shall be completed and submitted to DFO as the area and pool captain election form.
+- a) Most licence holders have already registered in NOLS and will use their Username and Password to access their NOLS account. - b) Others may use the mailed passcode to register at https://fishing-peche.dfompo.gc.ca - call 1-877-535-7307 for assistance. - c) You may choose to designate a representative in NOLS who may access the system on your behalf, however please keep your passcode confidential. - d) Log into NOLS and pay the 2016 (HG/HS) licence fee prior to the fees payment deadline: - e) When the payment fee is processed, a licence document is sent to your NOLS account. - f) Print the licence document ('Print Documents' tab in NOLS) page 1 & page 2. - g) The licence document does not authorize fishing without appropriate conditions of licence being attached (to be provided in February) - h) Page 2 of the licence document (Area Selection Request) shall be completed and submitted to DFO as the area and pool captain election form.